Vandangowda9/PowerBI-DashBoard-Sales-Analysis-Project/README.md

 •	A donut chart displaying the sales share of each segment and region.</br>
 •	Detailed clustered bar chart analysis of category, sub-category and ship mode sales, Highlighting top sales.

+# Why This Project Stands Out
+## Visually Engaging:
+The DashBoard feauture a combination of diverse visu;izations, including bar charts, line charts, donut charts and map creating an interactive insightful analysis.</br>
+## Business-Driven Insights:
+Each visual is designed to answer specific business questions such as identifying high sales categories and customer purchasing trends.</br>
+## Strategic Value:
+The insights derived from this dashboard can guide business strategies in sales optimization, regional targeting, and inventory planning.

 # Project Highlights
 Metrics: Value </br>